evmcnb/quartz/content/Full/Depression.md

 tags: [Psychiatry]
 title: Depression
 date: 2024-02-09
-date modified: Friday, February 6th 2026, 4:25:23 pm
+date modified: Tuesday, April 21st 2026, 4:04:36 pm
 date created: Tuesday, November 25th 2025, 8:20:03 pm
 ---
-Depression is a common **mood (affective) disorder** characterised by persistent low mood, low energy and loss of interest/enjoyment in everyday activities (anhedonia).
+Depression is a common **mood (affective) disorder** characterised by persistent low mood, low energy and loss of interest/enjoyment in everyday activities (anhedonia) for at least 2 weeks.

 At least partially due to a disturbance in serotonin (5-HT).